csinva/csinva.github.io/_notes/stat/graphical_models.md

 ## general dbns

-- can be better to decompose state variable into mulitple vars
+- can be better to decompose state variable into multiple vars
   - reduces size of transition matrix
 - *transient failure model* - allows probability of sensor giving wrong value
 - *persistent failure model* - additional variable describing status of battery meter
-- exact inference - *variable elimination* mimics recursive filtering
+- exact inference - *våariable elimination* mimics recursive filtering
   - still difficult
 - approximate inference - modification of likelihood weighting
   - use samples as approximate representation of current state distr.
   - ***particle filtering*** - focus set of samples on high-prob regions of the state space
     - consistent
+    - sample a state
+    - sample the next state given the previous state
+    - weight each sample by $P(e_t | x_t)$
+    - resample based on weight

 # structure learning